MicrosoftDocs/labs/labs/insiderdevtour2018/machinelearning/includes/Lab-part-2.md

             {
                 detectedEmotion = "API error.
 Check the values of subscriptionKey and apiBaseUrl";
             }

             return detectedEmotion;
         }
     }
+    ```

+    You need to provide a valid Subscription Key and API endpoint, but we'll see how to get them on the next section.

-At the top of the class, add a new global variable:
+2. At the top of the class, add a new global variable:

+    ```csharp
     private string detectedEmotion = string.Empty;
+    ```

-At the end of AnalyzeFrame method, add the following code:
+3. At the end of AnalyzeFrame method, add the following code:

+    ```csharp
     // Analyze the frame
     string detectedEmotion;
     try